Stochastic wave-current interaction in thermal shallow water dynamics: Stochastic variational principle and averaging principle

 Here $\mathbf{x}_3$ denotes the coordinate system, $\mathbf{u}_3$ is the fluid vector field and $\nabla_3$ is the gradient.
-The typical horizontal length scale $L$ is in the order of one hundred kilometres, or more, and the typical depth $H$ is four kilometres, hence the domain is shallow.
-The rotation of the planet is included by introducing the vector potential $\mathbf{R}_3(\mathbf{x}_3)=(\mathbf{R}(\mathbf{x}),0)$ for the Coriolis parameter, given by
+In oceanographic terms, we will work primarily with mesoscale dynamics, where the typical horizontal length scale $L$ is in the order of one hundred kilometres, or more, and the typical depth $H$ is four kilometres.
+Hence, the domain will be shallow.
+The rotation of the planet is included by introducing the vector potential $\mathbf{R}_3(\mathbf{x}_3)=(\mathbf{R}(\mathbf{x}),0)$ for the Coriolis parameter, $f(\mathbf{x})\hat{\mathbf{z}}$, so that